osrf/gzue4bridge/README.md

         cd path/to/gzweb
         npm start

+    you should see the message `Gazebo transport node connected to gzserver` and a few pose filter param settings.

-1. In Unreal Editor, hit Play (simulate mode) and you should see gazebo models (simple shapes) appear in the scene
+1. In Unreal Editor, hit the Play button (simulate mode) and you should see gazebo models (simple shapes) appear in the scene